kpreid/caja-captp/trunk/README.txt

 To run the tests you will need E-on-JavaScript (and therefore E-on-Java), built (see its readme file) and symlinked to eojs/.

 Run "make test"; the test files should open in your web browser.
-Each test case has a bar to the left of it: dashed is not-yet-run, gray is successful, and red is unsuccessful.
+As well as the progress bar at the top, each test case has a bar to the left of it: dashed is not-yet-run, gray is successful, and red is unsuccessful.